Bifold Finishes, Hardware, Thresholds, and Glass

 Choosing the Right Finish

 Our bifold door frames and hardware come in a variety of standard finishes that we carry in stock for quick turnaround times.
-In addition, we can custom order your bifold doors in any RAL finish, but special order items come with a 4-5 week waiting period.
+In addition, we can custom order your bifold doors in any RAL finish, but special order items come with an extended waiting period.

 RAL Color Options